 Accredited Organic Certifiers in New England

-The following is a list of accredited organic certifiers in New England.
-Note that some certifiers may limit the scope of the certification they offer, for example, some certify crops but not livestock, and some may certify farms only within a certain geographic area.
+The following is a list of accredited regional organic certifiers which serve New England states.
+Note that some certifiers may limit the scope of the certification they offer; for example, some certify crops but not livestock, and some may certify farms only within a certain geographic area.
+The contact info for certifiers is presented here in a random order along with the states they operate in.

 Chris Grigsby